Yoga for Beginners

 8. Samadhi

 Samadhi is the highest level of yogic practice.
-This is practised after surrendering to the lord when nothing stays to gain or to lose.
+It is practised after surrendering to the lord when nothing remains to gain or lose.
 A master should practise different Samadhi practices.

 Tags: